GIC-backed lender Affirm prices IPO above range to raise US$1.2b

 For the third quarter, Affirm had a net loss of US$15 million on revenue of US$174 million, compared with a loss of US$31 million on revenue of US$88 million during the same period in 2019, according to its filing.

-Affirm postponed its IPO from December alongside game developer Roblox, which has since decided to pursue a direct listing.

-Morgan Stanley, Goldman Sachs Group and Allen & Co led Affirm's IPO.
-Its shares are expected to begin trading Wednesday on the Nasdaq Global Select Market under the symbol AFRM.
+Affirm's shares were expected to begin trading Wednesday on the Nasdaq Global Select Market, under the symbol AFRM.
+BLOOMBERG

 BT is now on Telegram!